zhengyuan-liu/DNN-for-CWS/README.md

+# DNN-for-CWS
-# Deep Neural Network for Chinese Word Segmentation
+Deep neural network for Chinese word segmentation

-## by Zhengyuan Liu
+Method Used see here https://github.com/zhengyuan-liu/DNN-for-CWS/blob/master/Reference-Paper-Summary.pdf

 ## Codes:
 dl_for_cws.py: initialize and train a DNN for Chinese Word Segmentation on training data set (NN1)